facebookresearch/uco3d/README.md

 </center>

 ## Main features
-- 170,000 videos scanning diverse objects from all directions.
+- **170,000 videos** scanning diverse objects from all directions.
-- Objects come from the LVIS taxonomy of ~1000 categories, grouped into 50 super-categories.
+- Objects come from the LVIS taxonomy of **~1000 categories**, grouped into 50 super-categories.
-- Each video is annotated with object segmentation, camera poses, and 3 types of point cloud.
+- Each video is annotated with object segmentation, camera poses, and **3 types of a point cloud**.
-- The dataset newly contains a 3D Gaussian Splat reconstruction for each video.
+- The dataset newly contains a **3D Gaussian Splat reconstruction for each video**.
 - Each scene contains a long and short caption obtained with a large video-language model.
 - Significantly improved annotation quality and size w.r.t.
-CO3Dv2
+CO3Dv2.

 # Download & Install